Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Material and Instrumental Considerations

 Emitter family analysis of the PL image taken after TEM measurements reveals the presence of two emitter groups in the darker region (Fig.~\ref{fig:PL-effects}f).
-Both groups appear to have evolved from the two brighter groups shown in Figure \ref{fig:PL-effects}c, as they have approximately the same density.
-After electron irradiation, these groups became dimmer and the background level became brighter, obscuring the original dimmest group from Figure \ref{fig:PL-effects}c.
-Since the emitter family analysis assumes a random spatial distribution of emitters, it cannot be applied to the bright region of Figure \ref{fig:PL-effects}e because it exhibits a clear spatial gradient in brightness.
-The background level of this bright region is indicated in Figure \ref{fig:PL-effects}f for reference.
-PL spectra were collected for the initial and final PL images (Fig.~\ref{fig:PL-effects}d).
-Since the emission was unstable and prone to bleaching, the spectra were collected by scanning and averaging over a 4$\times$4 $\mu$m$^2$ area, as indicated by the teal and purple squares in Figures \ref{fig:PL-effects}a and \ref{fig:PL-effects}e, instead of from a single point.
-The spectra display an increase in signal at higher wavelengths following electron irradiation, suggesting a change in chemical nature, although the exact cause of this change remains unclear.
+These groups may have evolved from those groups that were initially present before TEM irradiation (Fig.~\ref{fig:PL-effects}c), however direct identification is unclear.
+The overall trend is a decrease in both the density and brightness of emitters, whereas the brightness level of uniform background PL has increased.
+Since the emitter family analysis assumes a random spatial distribution, it cannot be applied to the bright region of Figure \ref{fig:PL-effects}e, because it exhibits a clear spatial gradient in brightness.
+The background level of this bright region, which may actually reflect a dense ensemble of emitters, is indicated in Figure \ref{fig:PL-effects}f for reference.
+Meanwhile, the spatially averaged emission spectrum shows a shift towards longer wavelengths following electron irradiation (purple curve in Fig.~\ref{fig:PL-effects}d).
+This is further evidence in support of changes to the nature of emitters due to TEM exposure, whether that be direct, \textit{e.g.}, through the creation of new emitters, or indirect, \textit{e.g.}, through modulation of the material's Fermi level or predominant optical relaxation pathways.

-In this section, we established a foundation for correlating PL and TEM measurements and explored the self-generated effects of each microscopy technique.
-We found that the order of PL and TEM measurements is crucial because electron irradiation in the TEM results in significant changes to the optical properties of a given hBN sample.
-Our approach has implications for future work studying defect structures that give rise to emission or future work investigating how different hBN preparation methods influence optical signals and surface residue.

-Thus far, we have demonstrated a method of studying the \textit{same} sample using TEM and PL microscopy.
-In order to avoid the effect of electron irradiation on optical activity, these microscopies should instead be correlated across different but comparable samples.
-We demonstrate the utility of this approach in the following section.
-We perform two treatments (oxygen plasma irradiation and annealing) on hBN and study the resulting optical and structural changes.
-Oxygen plasma irradiation and annealing are commonly used to improve quantum emission in hBN (e.g.~increasing brightness and density of emitters) \cite{Breitweiser2020,Tran2016b,Fischer2021}, but their effects on the morphology of the material are not well understood.
-In Section \ref{sec:treatment}, we investigate Samples B--E. Since these samples are all between $\sim$10 and $\sim$20 nm thick (see Table \TabThickness\ in the Supporting Information) and share identical fabrication and treatment protocols, we are justified in correlating the results of TEM and PL measurements across these four samples.